Marco Rojas: Loan to SpVgg Greuther Fürth

 On 21 August 2014, Rojas was loaned out to SpVgg Greuther Fürth.
 In January 2015 the loan deal was terminated.

 Loan to FC Thun

 He was loaned out to FC Thun on 3 January 2015 until the end of the 2014–15 season.
 On 8 February 2015, Rojas scored his first Swiss Super League goal on debut for FC Thun in Thun's 1–1 draw with FC Aarau match.
 On 12 June 2015, the loan deal was extended until the end of the 2015–16 season.

 Return to Melbourne Victory

 On 25 August 2016, Rojas returned to the A-League with former club Melbourne Victory, signing a two-year deal.
 His first goal on return was the sole goal for Victory in a disappointing Melbourne Derby clash.
 The following week, Rojas scored a match-winner at the last minute of stoppage time against Adelaide United.
-His performances in the first half of the season, have been voted by Mark Bosnich as the best the A-League has ever seen.